 Lonergan demonstrates that Marx’s economics is insufficiently abstract and is contaminated by descriptive sociological and political categories; he finds Marx’s summons to class conflict perilous to humanity because it promotes and enforces a drift away from liberty to a totalitarianism culminating in the dreadful conditions of a no-escape “frontier, clear and firm indoctrination, controlled media of information, a vigilant secret police, and the terrifying threat of labor camps,” – all in the name of a mythical macroeconomics.

-We have gathered excerpts from different sources – including their location on this website by reference at the end.
+We have gathered excerpts from different sources – including their location on this website by reference at the end of the excerpt.
 Careful reading should inspire the reader to consult the sources for the rich context of each excerpt and for a fuller appreciation of Lonergan’s understanding and reasoning about the need for liberty.

 The far more confusing error of Marx was to lump together both progress and the two principles of decline under the impressive name of dialectical materialism. … The basic service of the higher viewpoint will be a liberation from confusion through clear distinctions.
 [CWL 3, 234-235/259-60]